H-E-L-P/dmu_products/dmu1/dmu1_ml_GAMA-09/readme.md

 # Master list on GAMA-09

-This folder contains the Jupyter notebooks used to create HELP mater list on GAMA-09.
+This folder contains the Jupyter notebooks used to create the HELP master list on GAMA-09.

 | Survey | Telescope / Instrument  | Filters (detection band in bold)  | Location        |